OpenRailAssociation/osrd-website/content/docs/reference/design-docs/auth/_index.en.md

   - some users are supposed to only view results of operational studies
   - some users only get access to part of the app
   - not everyone can have access to the admin panel
-  - it could be nice to be able to roll experimental features out incrementaly
+  - it could be nice to be able to roll experimental features out incrementally
 - controlling access to data
   - some infrastructures shall only be changed by automated import jobs
   - users might want to control who can mess with what they're currently working on